Who will be on your committee?

 Within five months of the end of your P&C’s financial year, your association needs to hold an AGM.
 Almost all P&Cs do this in term one each year.
 Because you need to send out notice of the meeting to your members prior to your AGM, Council recommends that you set the date for your AGM and send out notice before the end of the school year.
 The amount of notice required will be specified in your association's constitution (usually two or four weeks), so have a quick look at that first.

 Remember to let everyone at your school know what your P&C has achieved over the last year and how to get involved.
 You could set up a table with P&C information and pictures of recent achievements, events, or purchases for the school at your school's next event.
 You may even meet someone who would like to be a new committee member!

 It’s also important to make sure that your faithful P&C helpers are thanked for their hard work and feel appreciated.
 Many schools put on a morning tea for volunteers and some P&Cs head out for an end of year meal together.

-Due to feedback from our members that they feel under-appreciated by the education ‘system’, Council has teamed up with the Education Directorate to create an official Certificate of Appreciation from us to all your volunteers.
-It has been distributed to all school principals and is also available on our website as a word document so that certificates for all your volunteers can be printed and presented at a suitable event.
+Due to feedback from our members that they feel under-appreciated by the education ‘system’, Council teamed up with the Education Directorate to create an official Certificate of Appreciation from us to all your volunteers.
+It is available on our website as a word document so that certificates for all your volunteers can be printed and presented at a suitable event.